 The WordPress Gutenberg editor comes preloaded with several blocks.
 But there are even more blocks available with WordPress plugins like ZeGuten.
 Expanding WordPress blocks well beyond the everyday options, ZeGuten opens a new world of possibilities.

-Sections, tabs, custom headings, animated boxes, progress and countdown timers, carousels, blurbs, and advanced maps are just some of the blocks ZeGuten provides.
+Sections, Tabs, custom headings, animated boxes, progress and countdown timers, carousels, blurbs, and advanced maps, these block are a small part of the ZeGuten collection.
 Your blog can look modern and professional without writing a single line of code.
 You can tailor your pages and posts to your niche with a click.

 It works with the WordPress Gutenberg editor, as well as page builders like Elementor and Brizy.
-Gutenix is fast and flexible, the typography options are great, and it’s made with SEO in mind.
+Gutenix is fast and flexible, the typography options are great, and there is SEO in mind.
 It even includes starter site templates.

 Everything I’ve mentioned is included in the free version of the theme, which is pretty impressive.
 But if you want increased functionality, access to more starter sites, and around the clock support, they also have licensing options available.
 When you buy a Gutenix license, they even throw in a premium version of the ZeGuten plugin for free.

 If themes control the blog appearance, it’s the plugins that control functionality.
 We already talked about ZeGuten and the blocks it provides.
-Since it’s built by the same team, it integrates perfectly with the Gutenix theme.
+Since the same team has built it, it integrates perfectly with the Gutenix theme.

 And there are thousands of other useful WordPress plugins to handle specialized tasks.
 Plugins for SEO, security, Google integration, performance enhancement, and countless other tasks.